HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 This section outlines requirements and recommendations for mCODE participants.
-The conformance verbs - SHALL or MUST, SHOULD, and MAY - are defined in [FHIR Conformance Rules](http://hl7.org/fhir/R4/conformance-rules.html).
+The conformance verbs - SHALL, SHOULD, and MAY - are defined in [FHIR Conformance Rules](http://hl7.org/fhir/R4/conformance-rules.html).
+MUST, MUST NOT, SHALL NOT, and REQUIRED are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ### mCODE Participant Roles